Merkel's conservatives promise full employment by 2025

-BERLIN Chancellor Angela Merkel's conservatives promised Germany more police, more homes and full employment within eight years when they presented their program on Monday for an election in which she will seek a fourth term in office.
+BERLIN (Reuters) - Chancellor Angela Merkel's conservatives promised Germans more police, more homes and full employment within eight years when they presented their program on Monday for an election in which she will seek a fourth term in office.

 With Europe's biggest economy growing robustly, Merkel's Christian Democrats (CDU) and their Bavarian sister party, the Christian Social Union (CSU), are able to offer voters tax relief and more investment after the Sept.
 24 ballot.

+The allies have put aside their differences over migrants - the CSU wants a cap to which the CDU will not agree - and German media have reported that conservative lawmakers now refer to Merkel and CSU leader Horst Seehofer as the "twins".

-The allies hold a clear opinion poll lead over the center-left Social Democrats (SPD), but would still need to team up with another party to govern.
+The conservatives hold a clear opinion poll lead over the center-left Social Democrats (SPD), but would still need to team up with another party to govern.

 On Monday they added the goal of full employment - which they define as a jobless rate of less than 3 percent - by 2025 to their list of campaign pledges.

-"We think we can do this," Merkel told a news conference with CSU leader Horst Seehofer convened to present the election program, adding that jobs were central to the quest for 'prosperity and security for all'.
+"We think we can do this," Merkel told a news conference with Seehofer convened to present the election program, adding that jobs were central to the quest for 'prosperity and security for all'.

 Germany's jobless rate is currently at a post-reunification low of 5.5 percent.
 A level of 3 percent has not been seen since the "Economic Miracle" boom of the mid-1970s.